jsjoeio/joeprevite.com/content/blog/2020-03-06-rust-learning-plan-and-chapter-1-notes/index.md

 ```

 ### Rust has an official code formatter
-If you’re not familiar with the [ Prettier ](https://prettier.io), it’s an opinionated code formatter.
+If you’re not familiar with the [Prettier](https://prettier.io), it’s an opinionated code formatter.
 It supports a lot of different languages.
 I believe it’s the most used one in JavaScript.
-A positive note about Rust is that they have an official formatter called [ `rustfmt` ](https://github.com/rust-lang/rustfmt).
+A positive note about Rust is that they have an official formatter called [`rustfmt`](https://github.com/rust-lang/rustfmt).
 And even better, the Rust book says,
 > The Rust team plans to eventually include this tool with the standard Rust distribution

 Official formatting - hooray!
 Another thing we don’t have to worry about.

 ### Rust uses macros
 I wasn’t familiar with this because JavaScript does not have them.
-They look like functions, but [ according to Computer Hope ](https://www.computerhope.com/jargon/m/macro.htm), macros are “a tool that allows a developer to re-use code.”
+They look like functions, but [according to Computer Hope](https://www.computerhope.com/jargon/m/macro.htm), macros are “a tool that allows a developer to re-use code.”
 I thought it was like a function, but they have a note saying,

-> A macro is not the same as a [ function ](https://www.computerhope.com/jargon/f/function.htm).
+> A macro is not the same as a [function](https://www.computerhope.com/jargon/f/function.htm).
 Functions require special instructions and computational overhead to safely pass arguments and return values.
 A macro is a way to repeat frequently-used lines of code.

 Here is an example using the `println!` macro in Rust:
 ```rust